 Be prepared to grow a thick skin because you’ll have to deal with complaints, changes at the last minute, cancelled orders after you’ve made them etc.

-Your boundaries WILL will be pushed.
+Your boundaries WILL be pushed.
 Be kind, but be firm in your boundaries.
-Just know that mean people or people who try to take advantage of you are NOT the majority of people.
+Just know that mean people, or people who try to take advantage of you, are NOT the majority of people.

 Join Facebook groups about baking and decorating cakes.
 You can learn a lot from just reading other people’s posts and you can ask questions when you’re stuck.

-Be sure you’re in a supportive group.
+Be sure you’re in a supportive group though.
 Some are not that supportive and can have a little bit of a tense feel to them.
 It’s okay to remove yourself from a group if you don’t feel comfortable.
 Nobody has time for drama.

 If something feels off with a client or an order, honor your intuition.
 If you do not feel experienced enough to make a particular type of cake, you can say no.